 4. Talk about it

-You may not feel it at the time, but cyberbullying affects you in many different ways.
+You may not feel it at the time, but cyberbullying can affect you in many different ways.
 You are not alone.
 Talking to somebody about bullying not only helps you seek support but it documents evidence and will take a huge weight from your shoulders.

 5. How serious is it?